 The computation is divided in three cases, namely the case $p=2$ is discussed in \ref{sec:char 2}, the case $p=3$ in \ref{sec:char 3} and finally the case $p>3$ in \ref{sec:char p}.
-The case $p=2$ is the most complicated to deal with (but also the one with the most interesting invariants).
+The case $p=2$ is the most complicated to deal with and the most interesting.

 For what concerns invariants with coefficients in $\K_{p^r}$, we prove the following. \begin{thm} \end{thm} This computation is contained in \ref{sec:inv K} and is much easier than the previous ones.